Saint-Alexis, Quebec: History

 The latter, ordained in 1830 by Monsignor Jean-Jacques Lartigue, served as Chancellor of Monsignor Ignace Bourget from 1847 to 1872, and he set the boundaries of the parish in 1852.
-Nicknamed the good Father Truteau, he became famous in because of his role in the Guibord affair.
+Nicknamed the good Father Truteau, he became famous because of his role in the Guibord affair.
 He refused, in fact, the Christian burial of Joseph Guibord, dit Archambault (1809-1869) because of a Roman decree obtained by Monsignor Bourget against the Canadian Institute to which Guibord belonged.
 A decision by Judge Mondelet in 1870 forced Father Rousselot and the churchwardens of Notre-Dame-de-la-Montréal as well as Canon Truteau to reconsider their decision and allow the transfer of Guibord's remains to the Catholic cemetery of the Côte-des-Neiges.
 Acadians settled on the territory around 1795, coming from L'Assomption, through a large number of small hills.
 In 1920 the village part of Saint-Alexis split from the parish to form its own municipal entity.
 On December 19, 2012, the parish municipality of Saint-Alexis and the village municipality of Saint-Alexis remerged to become the municipality of Saint-Alexis.
 Nowadays, magnificent maple groves make Saint-Alexis famous.

 The municipality forms, with the neighbouring municipalities of Saint-Jacques, Sainte-Marie-Salomé and Saint-Liguori, the region of New Acadie, where many Acadians settled in the 18th century in the aftermath of the expulsion of the Acadians.
 The Acadian Festival of New Acadie is celebrated there every year.

 Geography

 The village is crossed by Route 158 between the municipalities of Saint-Jacques on the east and Saint-Esprit on the west.
 Saint-Alexis is 20.7 km from Saint-Lin-Laurentides and 27.3 km from Mascouche.

-The Saint-Alexis is located on the upper St. Lawrence plain.
+Saint-Alexis is located on the upper St. Lawrence plain.
 The area is known for the fertility of its soil, which is especially suited to market gardening and grain crops.
 The forested areas consist almost entirely of maple, making this the perfect place to shop for maple-based products.

-the two major roads are called Grande-Ligne and Petite-Ligne and houses a number of ancestral homes that were built facing south, a local characteristic.
+The two major roads are called Grande-Ligne and Petite-Ligne and houses a number of ancestral homes that were built facing south, a local characteristic.
 These houses reflect a heritage that is typical of Lanaudière.